WRITTEN BY: BRUCE LOVELACE

 As an Amazon affiliate Canon Camera Geek receives a small commission from qualifying purchases, at NO added cost to you.

 It's a great camera, but now what about the best lens for your Canon 90D?
-I've got a list of the 9 top lenses to use with your EOS 90D, divided into 3 different categories.
+Here is a helpful list of the 9 top lenses to use with your EOS 90D, divided into 3 different categories.

-Whether you are about to own it, or already own it and want to upgrade your lens, you've got to figure out what's the best 90D lens to have.
+Whether you are about to own a 90D, or already own one and want to upgrade your lens, you've got to figure out what's the best 90D lens to have.
 You can use either EF or EF-S lenses, but the EF-S lenses are made specifically for APS-C Canon's like your 90D.

 It's a remarkable camera, for sure.
 The 90D is my favorite take-along-anywhere camera right now, but there are so many lenses to choose from.
 It can be overwhelming, but I wrote this post with you in mind.

 I've divided the best 90D lenses up into categories to make it easier for you to digest.
 Here are my top 9 lens recommendations along with the reasons you should consider each one of them.
 Let's dive in right now to the top 3 overall, multi-purpose lenses first.

 If you had to narrow down to one single lens to get, the Canon 18-135mm f/3.5-5.6 IS USM Nano is the best overall lens for the 90D.
 Versatile, fast enough for most shooting situations, and fairly compact to make it easy to keep attached to your medium sized DSLR, the Canon 90D camera body, and keep it there!

 There are three big reasons why I recommend this lens as my number one lens.